-All the other clubs on this list pretty much focus on the hipster trend of juicy or hazy IPAs.
+All the other IPA clubs on this list pretty much focus on the hipster trend of juicy or hazy IPAs.
 Not into the hazy bois?
 This monthly subscription box of clear beer is what you need.

 Actually, I'd say they do a step better, and they send you a variety of hoppy beers, not just the face-melting West Coast lupulin bombs.
 You get a nice mix of classic IPA, double IPA, American pale ale, hoppy lagers, fruity IPAs, Red IPAs, and other lesser known iterations like XPA, Belgian IPAs, and black IPAs.